Recommendations for Incoming 9th Graders

 Students entering 9th grade in the fall have specific recommendations for summer school:

-- World Studies A and B (in-person or online) [History & Social Sciences credit]
+- World Studies A and B [History & Social Sciences credit]

 - Online PE courses, including Personal Fitness, Fitness Lifestyle Design, and Health Opportunities through Physical Education.
 Click here for more information on these online PE options.
 [PE Credit]